 What Is Included In a Project Charter?

 - The introduction describes the project’s objective.
-Comprises of the project name, a short-term report, and the correct permission of agreement.
+Comprises the project name, a short-term report, and the correct permission of agreement.

 - Project business scope of the project and any individual traits.